 What is this test?

 The two most common types of antiphospholipid antibodies are lupus anticoagulant and anticardiolipin antibodies.
 Testing for lupus anticoagulant often uses a test like the Russell viper venom time (RVVT) or kaolin clotting time.
 RVVT measures how long it takes a type of viper venom to trigger a blood clot.
-Kaolin clotting time is used to diagnose clotting disorders and detect the lupus anticoagulant.
-Measuring anticardiolipin antibodies is done directly by looking for antibodies against the cardiolipin molecule.
+Kaolin clotting time is used to diagnose clotting disorders and find the lupus anticoagulant.
+Measuring anticardiolipin antibodies is done by looking for antibodies against the cardiolipin molecule.

 Why do I need this test?

 You may need this test if you:

 Get abnormal blood clots that could lead to heart attack or stroke

 Have antiphospholipid antibody syndrome.
 This is a group of symptoms that includes miscarriages, a platelet deficiency, and abnormal blood clots.

 What other tests might I have along with this test?